AugustineJK14/My_Recipe_book/README.md

 ## Support

 If you encounter any issues:
-1. Check that your Firebase configuration is correct
+1. Check that your Supabase configuration is correct
 2. Ensure Firestore security rules are properly set
-3. Verify that Google Authentication is enabled in Firebase Console
+3. Verify that Google Authentication is enabled in Supabase Console
 4. Check browser console for any error messages

 Happy cooking! 🍳